HR workflow for Tallyfy

 task

 Send the candidate's information to your background check provider along with the signed consent form.
-Double-check that you're requesting the right type of check for this role - standard, comprehensive, or industry-specific.
+Double-check that you're requesting the right type of check for this role - standard, thorough, or industry-specific.
 Most providers take 2-5 business days, so set expectations with the hiring manager.
 Note the submission date and expected turnaround.

 Form fields in this step